How to grow cucumbers in a greenhouse: tips & advantages

 There are many cucumber varieties available to grow that can differ in habit, fruit size, colour and even shape.
 However, when growing cucumbers in a greenhouse or polytunnel it is worth growing cultivars bred for growing under cover, as they tend to be more prolific and have increased resistance to the most common greenhouse diseases.
 Here are some of the best cucumber varieties for growing in a greenhouse:

-Tip – For something unusual, why not try growing the round and yellow ‘Lemon Cucumber’ , which is best suited to growing in a greenhouse.
-To learn more about growing this exotic-looking lemon cucumber you can read our separate article here.
+Tip: for something unusual, why not try growing the round and yellow ‘Lemon Cucumber’, which is best suited to growing in a greenhouse.
+Learn more about growing this exotic-looking lemon cucumber in our other article.

 How to plant cucumbers in a greenhouse

-When grown in a heated greenhouse, cucumber seeds can be sown 1 to 2cm deep in individual pots from late February to March, for an unheated greenhouse it is best to wait until April to begin sowing.
-Requiring a temperature of 21°C to germinate, cucumber seeds are often sown in a propagator to provide this warmth.
-You read more on how to sow and grow cucumbers in our article here.
+When grown in a heated greenhouse, cucumber seeds are sown 1 to 2cm deep in individual pots from late February to March.
+For an unheated greenhouse, it is best to wait until April to begin sowing or alternatively sow indoors.
+Requiring a temperature of 21 °C to germinate, cucumber seeds are often sown in a propagator to provide this warmth.
+Find out more on planting cucumbers in our expert article.

 Once the young cucumber plants are large enough, they can be potted on or planted out into a trench in a heated greenhouse from late March, or in an unheated greenhouse in late May.
 Cucumbers prefer a rich and fertile soil and benefit from being fed during the growing season.
-On planting, a slow-release granular fertiliser can be added to the soil, which will help provide the nutrients to encourage strong and healthy growth.
-Our Plantura Tomato Food is ideal, as it contains the necessary nitrogen, potassium and phosphorus and will feed the plants for up to three months.
+On planting, a slow-release granular fertiliser can be added to the soil, which will help provide nutrients to encourage strong and healthy growth.
+Our Plantura Tomato Food contains the necessary nitrogen, potassium and phosphorus to feed the cucumber plants for up to 3 months.

 Tomato Food, 1.5kg